 “Therefore, covering yourself with light as with a garment, stretching out the heavens like a tent.
 So He lays the beams of his chambers on the waters; he makes the clouds his chariot; also he rides on the wings of the wind; he makes his messengers winds, his ministers a flaming fire.

-So He set the earth on its foundations so that it should never be moved.
+So He set the earth on its foundations so it should never be moved.
 You covered it with the deep as with a garment; the waters stood above the mountains. “

 Read also: The Meaning of Ash Wednesday